bret99/hack_scan/README.md

 4. Zoomeye API key
 5. Nmap preinstalled

+One may change Nmap command in access_tokens.py.
+All API keys should also be located there.

 One should keep in mind that some providers may block API requests for some reason.
 Especially it is actual for Zoomeye as well.

 Command to run: python3 hack_scan.py.